 However, if you require orthodontic treatment, you will be advised to go for it ahead of time.
 This is because your teeth need to be straightened before anything else is done to them.
-If the crookedness is massive, excess material will be ground away and the structures will be reshaped.
+If the crookedness is massive, excess tooth material will be ground away and the structures will be reshaped.
 Not to mention, the orientation is essential as well.
-It is important how the occlusal surfaces of your dental arches for the top and bottom teeth impact enamel wear and tear.
+It is important to know how the occlusal surfaces of your top and bottom teeth impact enamel wear and tear.

-So to sum it up, veneers are mainly used to restore a beautiful smile when sufficient tooth structure is available.
+So to sum it up, dental veneers2 are mainly used to restore a beautiful smile when sufficient tooth structure is available.
 They cannot be stained with coffee, tea, and wine.
-On the other end of the spectrum, dental crowns are used for more damaged structures because they provide wider coverage and protection, replacing missing teeth.
+On the other end of the spectrum, dental crowns are used for more damaged structures as they provide wider coverage and protection, and also for replacing missing teeth.

 Our Commitment to Quality Dental Care